 To derive the power supply for the circuit, the 230V AC mains supply is stepped down by transformer X1 to deliver a secondary output of 12 V-0-12 V, 2 A. The transformer output is rectified by a full-wave rectifier comprising diodes D1 and D2, filtered by capacitor C1 and regulated by IC 7805 (IC2).
 Capacitor C2 bypasses ripples present in the regulated supply.
 LED1 acts as the power indicator and resistor R12 limits the current through LED1.

-An actual-size, single-side PCB for the microcontroller-based stroboscope is shown in Fig. 2 and its component layout in Fig. 3.
+A single-side PCB for the microcontroller-based LED stroboscope is shown in Fig. 2 and its component layout in Fig. 3.
 Assemble the circuit on a PCB as it saves time and minimises assembly errors.
 Carefully assemble the components and double-check for any overlooked error.
 Use IC base for the microcontroller.

 Before inserting IC1, check the supply voltage at test point TP1.
 It should be 5V.
 A reflector as available for high power LED will direct the flash properly to the object under examination.

 Cut a round disk of cardboard and make a dark patch on it.
 Fit the disk onto the motor spindle.
 When you power-on the motor, the disk starts rotating.
 Now power-on the circuit.
 The high-power LED starts flashing.
 Direct flashing light from the LED stroboscope onto the rotating marked disk.
 Adjust the LED flashing rate by varying trimpot VR1 until the patch appears stationary.
 Flashing light’s pulse time period in milliseconds (ms) is displayed on the 7-segment display.
 You can see the pulse rate on the display by pressing switch S5.

 To test the circuit for proper functioning, check test points for correct voltage levels as shown in the test point table.